 The "uncertainty" referred to here goes much deeper than merely limiting our ability to observe the quantity δxδp to a greater precision than h/2π.
 It means, rather, that this product has no exact value, nor, by extension, do position and momentum on a microscopic scale.
 A more appropriate term would be indeterminacy, which is closer to Heisenberg's original word Ungenauigkeit.

-The revolutionary nature Heisenberg's uncertainty principle soon extended far beyond the arcane world of physics; its consequences quickly entered the realm of ideas and has inspired numerous creative works in the arts— few of which really have much to do with the Principle!
-A possible exception is Michael Frayn's widely acclaimed play (see below) that has brought a sense of Heisenberg's thinking to a wide segment of the public.
+The revolutionary nature Heisenberg's uncertainty principle now extends far beyond the arcane world of physics; the term has entered the realm of ideas and has inspired numerous creative works in the arts.
+But few of these really have much to do with Heisenberg's concept.
+[Zazzle T-shirt] →